uzink/R3RPI/README.md

 # R3RPI
-Installation of R version 3.1.2 on Raspberry Pi
+Installation of R version 3.1.2 on Raspberry Pi (Raspbian)